Categories: Tech & Society

 Twitter Should Shut Me Down Says Followgen Founder Myles Recny

-Myles Recny is programmer from Australia who is now based in New York.
+Myles Recny is a programmer from Australia who is now based in New York.
 He runs a company called Followgen which provides very simple and effective social advertising.
 The following is a reblog of Myles’ thoughts.

 [divider]